FarzadHayat/MonsterFighter/README.txt

 2. Extract Zip File

-3. Run

-	For GUI Game:

-		fha62_zrc13_MonsterFighter_GUI.jar

-	For CMD game:

-		See alternative method below.

-4. Alternatively, you can run the game from the a terminal:

-i.
-In command prompt change directory to extracted folder
+3. In command prompt change directory to extracted folder

 	This can be done by typing:

 		cd <file address>

-ii.
-Type
+4. Type

 	For GUI Game: